phummelen/littertagger-docs/documentation/docs/en/20_Taking-Pictures.md

 While the main goal is to photograph individual litter items, you can also decide to take broader shots with more than 1 item on it:

 - Several similar kind of items in 1 pictures that you can tag faster, for instance several butts in 1 picture
-- A broader shot of the environment with a lot of litter in it, then clean the area and and then the same shot, without the litter.
+- A broader shot of the environment with a lot of litter in it, then clean the area and then take the same shot, without the litter.

 ## Picking Up Litter:
 While the goal is to clean up, there may be reasons not to pick up litter immediately (for instance safety concerns).
 Documenting it with a photo can still provide valuable data.